Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • genetic predisposition.

-In children, the onset of the disease can be triggered by congenital narrowing of the veins, infection of blood vessels through the umbilical cord, and a postoperative complication.
+In children, the occurrence of the disease can be triggered by congenital narrowing of the veins, infection of blood vessels through the umbilical cord, or postoperative complications.

 Symptoms

 Hepatic vein thrombosis may be acute or chronic course.
-Symptoms depend on the degree of blockage in the lumen of the blood vessel.
+Symptoms depend on the degree of blockage of the lumen of the blood vessel.

 Signs of an acute condition: